 Poland has some delay in implementing the EU directive on the protection of whistleblowers (it should have been implemented by December 2021).
-However, we expect that the bill will pass in Q1 or Q2 2022.
+However, the bill is not likely to pass soon, but probably in Q3 or Q4 2023.
 When the Polish law comes into force, employers with at least 50 employees will have to introduce whistleblowing procedures and policies.